What are my rights for a Wrongful Death Claim in Maryland?

 Posted on behalf of Goldberg Finnegan, LLC on Oct 13, 2009 in Wrongful Death

-The lawyers at Goldberg Finnegan are available to discuss any potential wrongful death claim, and there is no charge for the initial telephone consultation.
+The Silver Spring personal injury lawyers at Goldberg Finnegan are available to discuss any potential wrongful death claim, and there is no charge for the initial telephone consultation.
 If we take the case, there is generally no attorney fee if there is no recovery.
 We arrange to advance the litigation costs as well.
-Call us at 877-774-3652 (toll free).
+Call us at (888) 213-8140.